Winibo/Discord-Bots/README.md

 Initiative bot tracks initiative
 Roll bot allows rolls
 Utili bot was an *attempt* to combine them all into 1 that I never bothered to finish (It appears that Initiative tracking and Dice rolling work?
-You should be able to roll a dice using the number emojies separated by a b emoji (The result will also be emoji))
+    You should be able to roll a dice using the number emojies separated by a b emoji (The result will also be emoji) Ex. 🎰1️🅱️2️0️ will return 1d20 roll)